astiob/digimon-survive-small-fixes/README.md

         UnityPlayer.dll
         winhttp.dll

-3. Create a “plugins” folder inside the BepInEx folder.
+ 4. Create a “plugins” folder inside the BepInEx folder.

-4. Put SmallFixPlugin.dll in the plugins folder inside the BepInEx folder.
+ 5. Copy/extract SmallFixPlugin.dll into the plugins folder.

-5. Simply start the game and enjoy.
+ 6. If you’re using Linux/Proton (including Steam Deck), open Digimon Survive in your Steam Library, press the gear button, select Properties, and put this in Launch Options:

+        WINEDLLOVERRIDES="winhttp=n,b" %command%

+That’s it.
+The mod will be active whenever you launch the game.

 Upgrading from VideoFixPlugin.dll